Last Updated on April 11, 2021 by Helga Dosa

-In Positano, you can find many paths for hiking, among which the most important is the "Sentiero degli Dei", path of the gods, that runs from Bomerano to Santa Maria di Castello.
+In Positano, you can find many paths for hiking, among which the most important is the “Sentiero degli Dei“, the path of the gods, that runs from Bomerano to Santa Maria di Castello.
 Walking between the sea and the sky, amidst lemon and olive orchards, admiring the scenery below and around you, you can arrive in Nocelle in about one hour.

 You can also walk to Vallone Porto, an amazing oasis with waterfalls, and fauna and flora indigenuous to this valley.

-In the evening, if you want to relax after a day of hiking, trekking or sunbathing, don’t miss the sunset from the little square in front of the Church of Santa Croce.
+In the evening, if you want to relax after a day of hiking, trekking, or sunbathing, don’t miss the sunset from the little square in front of the Church of Santa Croce.

 And, if you hire a boat, mind the “Li Galli”, an archipelago of 3 rocky and lonely isles, inhabited by mermaids, that since time immemorial have been charming and seducing sailors with their singing.